juand-r/naacl-2019-notes/README.md

 - (Could not attend) **Attention is not Explanation**
 - (Could not attend) **Convolutional Self-Attention Networks.
 Baosong Yang et al.**
 - (Could not attend) Saliency Learning: Teaching the Model Where to Pay Attention.
 Reza Ghaeini, Xiaoli Fern, Hamed Shahbazi and Prasad Tadepalli
+- (Poster) **Attentive Mimicking: Better Word Embeddings by Attending to Informative Contexts**
+  - See in "attention"

 ## Tasks